pensjonatus/flash-fiction/blog/google-it.md

 ---
-title: 'Google It!'
+title: Google It!
 date: '2015-06-21'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Chaz and Melissa were having brunch by the marina.
 The food was: shrimp